-The U.S. Court of Appeals for the Second Circuit today heard a case of cross appeals from orders of the U.S. Tax Court relating to whether the taxpayer underreported income on the 2004 income tax return and whether the taxpayer was subject to self-employment income tax plus a penalty on a $2 million payment received from a now-defunct tax-shelter scheme.
+The U.S. Court of Appeals for the Second Circuit today issued a decision a case of cross appeals from orders of the U.S. Tax Court relating to whether the taxpayer underreported income on the 2004 income tax return and whether the taxpayer was subject to self-employment income tax plus a penalty on a $2 million payment received from a now-defunct tax-shelter scheme.

 However, the Second Circuit reversed the portion of the Tax Court’s order upholding the accuracy-related penalty relating to the deficiency proceeding.
 The Second Circuit disagreed with the majority holding in Graev v.
 Commissioner, 147 T.C.
-No. 16 (Nov.
-30, 2016).
-In a split holding in Graev, (nine judges in the majority and 5 judges in dissent) the majority rejected that the taxpayer’s argument that an IRS supervisory approval was required prior to the issuance of the statutory notice.
+No. 16 (November 30, 2016).
+In a split holding in Graev, (nine Tax Court judges in the majority and 5 judges in dissent), the majority rejected that the taxpayer’s argument that IRS supervisory approval was required prior to the issuance of the statutory notice.
 The majority held that this argument was premature and that an IRS supervisor could still approve the penalty prior to the assessment which was currently suspended during the Tax Court proceeding.

 © 2017 KPMG LLP, a Delaware limited liability partnership and the U.S. member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.